 Here at Knead and Know we couldn’t agree more.
 My passion is teaching students how to make really good bread at home, because let’s face it – unless you live in San Francisco or NYC, you can’t even buy real bread anymore.
 Classes at Knead and Know break down the art of using a pre-ferment and slow cold fermentation to build flavor and teaches you how to use your own home equipment to get the results you crave!

-My classes are small, usually 4-6 people, which means you’ll get hands on learning of how to form a baguette, roll out croissants, form boules.
+My classes are small, only 6 people, which means you’ll get hands on learning of how to form a baguette, roll out croissants, form boules.
 I look forward to teaching you the art of making really good bread!

 Julia Child once said, ‘How can a nation be called great if it’s bread tastes like Kleenex?!”

 Never baked bread before, do not bake regularly (at least 1x a week), just starting your bread-baking journey—no knowledge of new baking methods (i.e. slow cold fermentation).

 Bakes bread regularly, and has taken a bread class previously from me, or another bread baker.
 Has a good understanding of dough handling skills (i.e. creating tension).